 You're just starting your search to purchase a Washington home-this is an exciting time!
 Before you schedule your first home tour, getting prequalified for a mortgage is an important first step.
 Here's a checklist to get you on your way to buying the Vancouver home of your dreams.

-Financial issues: You may need to provide a written explanation if you've had bankruptcy or other financial issues in the past.
+- Financial issues: You may need to provide a written explanation if you've had

 Applying for your first mortgage?
 Get in touch with your local real estate agent!
 I'd be happy to walk you through the process.